The trivial fiber topology and framed motives over the integers: The trivial fiber topology

+\begin{remark} We thank one of our referees for suggestion the terminology that a $\tf$-henselian local $B$-scheme is a $B$-scheme of the form $X^h_\sigma$ for some $X\in \Sm_B$, $\sigma\in B$. \end{remark}

-\begin{remark} The trivial fiber topology on the category of affine schemes over a base scheme $B$ is the strongest subtopology of the Nisnevich topology, which is trivial over fields.
+\begin{remark} The affine trivial fiber topology on $\Aff_B$, \Cref{rem:tftopologySmBAffBSmAffB}, is the strongest subtopology of the affine Nisnevich topology, which is trivial over fields.
 Moreover, it is probably the weakest subtopology of the Nisnevich topology for which localization holds in the sense of \Cref{th:LocNisZSHI}.
-The strongest subtopology of the Nisnevich topology on $\Sch_S$ which is trivial over fields is generated by squares as in \Cref{definition:tfsquares} without the affine assumption.
+The strongest subtopology of the Nisnevich topology on $\Sch_S$ which is trivial over fields is generated by squares as in \Cref{definition:tfsquares} without the affineness assumption.
 According to our definition, the latter topology is stronger than the trivial fiber topology.
-Our definition of the trivial fiber topology, with the additional affine condition, is chosen so that the $\tf$-points of the form $X^h_z$. \end{remark}
+The trivial fiber topology, with the affineness condition, is defined so that the $\tf$-points are of the form $X^h_z$ for $z\in B$. \end{remark}